fodorbalint/PathMaker/README.md

 <img src="References/0806.svg" width="23.8%"/>

 As of August 21, 2023 all 5x5 scenarios are successfully handled.
 The number of walkthroughs are 104.
-Improvements can be made to reduce computation time as many of the rules are not applicable at this size.
-With every aize, new rules will be added.

-To summarize, here are the things to consider on 5x5:
+Here are the things to consider on 5x5:

 <img src="References/0821_1.svg" width="23.8%"/>

 - A single field next to the live end that is walled from two other sides (either by the border or the line) needs to be filled in the next step.
+I call it C-shape.
 - A 2x3 empty area next to the live end that is walled by three sides (2-3-2) will have a future line going through along the walls.
 At the wall next to the main line, its direction is the opposite of the main line, meaning it will go from (3,2) upwards whereas the main line just took a step downwards.
 How the middle field will be filled is not yet known.
 Either the near end (the one the main line will go through first) or the far end can fill it.

 <img src="References/0821_2.svg" width="23.8%"/>